dnhckt/basstheory/README.md

 -----------------------------------------------------------------------------------------------------------------------------
                                                         GUIDE
 -----------------------------------------------------------------------------------------------------------------------------
+One of my first ever programs.
 To use the tools, compile and run 'musictheory.c'.
 1) Fretboard note display
 2) Random note challenge
 3) Major chord note tester